GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

       A visual comparison of Batch and Layer Normalization.
     ],
     long: [
-      A visual comparison of Batch and Layer Normalization.
+      A visual comparison of Batch and Layer Normalization, adapted from @wu_group_2018.
-      // TODO: check how it renders
-      adapted from @wu_group_2018
     ],
   ),
 )